Kens3i/Kens3i/README.md

 <h2 align = "Center" > < <img src="https://github.com/Ashutosh00710/Ashutosh00710/blob/master/wave.gif" width="30"> Hello world, I'm  Koustav Banerjee > </h2>
 <h4 align="center"> I Love Building Cool Things And Learning New Technologies</h4>

-Every day I push myself to learn something new, whether that be about machine learning, software engineering, or miscellaneous facts about the universe.
-Getting insights out of data is something that I really like.
-Data visualization and machine learning are some techniques that I am using to achieve this.
+Every day I push myself to learn something new, whether that be about data engineering, cloud computing, or miscellaneous facts about technology.
+Building robust data pipelines and leveraging the cloud to manage and process data at scale is something that I am truly passionate about.
+Implementing efficient ETL processes and utilizing cloud services are some techniques that I use to achieve this.

 My hobbies are photography, working out, and connecting with new people.